Penis Envy (album)

 Penis Envy, released in 1981, was the third LP by the anarchist punk band Crass.
-The album was included at #36 on Rolling Stone's "40 Greatest Punk Albums of All Time" list in 2016.
+The album was included at #36 on Rolling Stones "40 Greatest Punk Albums of All Time" list in 2016.

 The Crassical Collection version of this release, including new artwork by Gee Vaucher, remastered sound, liner notes by Eve Libertine and Penny Rimbaud and bonus material, was released in November 2010.

 Background and release

 Named as a reference to some of Sigmund Freud's ideas concerning sexuality, this release marked something of a departure from the hardcore image that The Feeding of the 5000 and its follow up, Stations of the Crass, had to some extent given the group, for it featured more obviously complex musical arrangements, as well as exclusively female vocals by Eve Libertine and Joy De Vivre (although Steve Ignorant remained a group member and is credited on the record sleeve as "not on this recording").
 The album addressed feminist issues and once again attacked the institutions of 'the system' such as marriage and sexual repression.

 One track, not actually listed on the album cover, was a deliberately saccharine (described in fact by the band themselves as "pure, unadulterated shit") parody of a "middle of the road" love song entitled "Our Wedding".
 This was given away as a flexi disc with a teenage girl's romance magazine called Loving after having been offered it by an organisation calling itself Creative Recording And Sound Services (a backronym of Crass).
 A minor tabloid furore erupted once the hoax was revealed, with the News of the World going so far as to state that the album's title was "too obscene to print".
 (A leaflet giving the background to this Situationist-style prank was subsequently issued by the band).
 Now considered a rarity, the original flexi-disc fetches high prices on the collectors' market.